 Through this article we'll explore 10 of the most exciting schools and courses available online right now, tackling a wide range of subjects to give you a feel for the potential open to you.

-Whether you aspire to work as a concept artist or 3D modeller in the games industry, a matte painter or animator for films, or a freelance illustrator who gets to paint monsters all day long while still in your pants, there's an online school for you.
-Hopefully, this selection will help you pick a path that best suits your personal goals and budget, supplementing existing studies or creating a plan for you to follow from beginning to end.
+Whether you aspire to work as a concept artist or 3D modeller in the games industry, a matte painter or animator for films or 3d movies, or a freelance illustrator who gets to paint monsters all day long while still in your pants, there's an online school for you.
+Hopefully, this selection will help you pick a path that best suits your personal goals and budget.

 Schoolism has rapidly become one of the best-known online art schools.
 This is thanks in part to its prolific founder Bobby Chiu being a well-known and supremely well-respected artist himself, and the diverse team of instructors it has collected.
 The roster includes the likes of Craig Mullins, Terryl Whitlatch, Nathan Fowkes and other titans of the entertainment industry.

 The courses available are as diverse as the people teaching them, covering more traditional topics such as gesture drawing (essential for aspiring animators and concept artists), oil painting techniques, anatomy and colour and lighting fundamentals, as well as character and creature design, watercolour techniques, digital painting and storyboarding.
 Basically, pretty much all areas of expertise that you can think of in the industry are covered here.